reside-ic/reside-ic.github.io/content/blog/youtrack-github.md

 this is [YouTrack](https://www.jetbrains.com/youtrack/).
 We also make extensive use of GitHub and to synchronise our workflow across the two platforms we name our git branches with YouTrack ticket ids, so every pull request corresponds to a ticket.
-This naming convention makes it easier to track work in progress across the two platforms, plus the script we use to deploy our software can use git to look at which branches have been merged in and then auto-update the corresponding YouTrack tickets once the code is deployed.
+This naming convention makes it easier to track work in progress across the two platforms, plus the custom tool we use to deploy our software can use git to look at which branches have been merged in and auto-update the corresponding YouTrack tickets.

 An issue moves through 5 states before deployment: